dgroomes/jmeter-playground/custom-sampler/README.md

 Follow these instructions to build our example project and make its `.jar` file available to `jmeter`:

-1. Use Java 11
+1. Use Java 17
-1. Install JMeter
+2. Install JMeter
-   * Download it at the [offical site](https://jmeter.apache.org/download_jmeter.cgi).
+   * Download it at the [offical site](https://jmeter.apache.org/download_jmeter.cgi) or use [SDKMAN!](https://sdkman.io/).
-1. Build the project into a `.jar` file:
+3. Build the project into a `.jar` file:
-   * `./gradlew jar`
+   * ```shell
+     ./gradlew jar
+     ```
-1. Move the `.jar` into your JMeter installation's `lib/ext/` directory
+4. Move the `.jar` into your JMeter installation's `lib/ext/` directory
    * For example, on my computer (it will be a different path on your computer!):
+     ```shell
+     cp build/libs/custom-sampler.jar ~/.sdkman/candidates/jmeter/5.6/lib/ext
      ```
-     cp build/libs/custom-sampler.jar ~/dev/jmeter/lib/ext/
+5. Open the JMeter GUI:
+   * ```shell
+     jmeter
      ```
-1. Open the JMeter GUI:
-   * `jmeter`
-1. Next, follow these instructions to create a simple JMeter "Test Plan"
+6. Next, follow these instructions to create a simple JMeter "Test Plan"
    1. Right-click "Test Plan" in the left-hand menu
-   1. On the menu that appears, navigate through and select "Add" > "Threads (Users)" > "Thread Group"
+   2. On the menu that appears, navigate through and select "Add" > "Threads (Users)" > "Thread Group"
-   1. Right-click the "Thread Group" element that appears in the tree on the left
+   3. Right-click the "Thread Group" element that appears in the tree on the left
-   1. On the menu that appears, navigate through and select "Add" > "Sampler" > "Java Request"
+   4. On the menu that appears, navigate through and select "Add" > "Sampler" > "Java Request"
-   1. On the "Java Request" screen that appears, click the dropdown menu
+   5. On the "Java Request" screen that appears, click the dropdown menu
-   1. You should see our custom sampler, "dgroomes.EchoServer" (like the screenshot below)
+   6. You should see our custom sampler, "dgroomes.EchoSampler" (like the screenshot below)
 ![JMeter screenshot](jmeter-screenshot.png "JMeter Screenshot")